Saief1999/MoviesProject/README.md

   <img width="100"  src="https://upload.wikimedia.org/wikipedia/fr/thumb/6/62/MySQL.svg/1200px-MySQL.svg.png">
 </div>

 For this project we used the **Symfony** Web Framework.
-Vanilla Javascript, css and symfony twig templates.
+Vanilla Javascript, css and bootstrap.
 In addition to an SQL database

+Details about movies are being retrieved from **TMDB**